watermelon233nori/Practice-Notes/c2/README.md

 # Notes for *C Programming: A Modern Approach, 2nd Edition*

-At this directory, I will upload my write my notes here.
+At this directory, I will write my notes here.

 My practice results will be in [Practice](./Practice/) directory.
 Programming questions and notes for questions are [here](./Practice/README.md)